alan-turing-institute/rds-course/coursebook/modules/m2/2-01-01-WhereToFindData.md

 ### Paywalled/Restricted Access

 Getting access to a dataset that's behind closed doors is likely to involve a registration or application process and may include a fee.
-Bear in mind that data can be _expensive_, and could easily cost thousands of pounds, for example.
+Bear in mind that data can be _expensive_, and could easily cost thousands of pounds.
 If the application is approved, the resulting contract/ research agreement may specify precisely which data you can have access to (down to the level of individual fields), who will have access, the duration of access, and exactly what you're allowed to do with it.
 As an example, [this website](https://www.ukbiobank.ac.uk/enable-your-research) describes the process for accessing the UK Biobank, a large biomedical database for health research.

 ### Creating Your Own Dataset